 United Way of Westchester and Putnam was deemed an “essential business” by Empire State Development according to the revised New York State Executive Order 202.6 because we provide basic necessities to economically disadvantaged populations and provides essential services to ensure the continuing operation of government agencies.

 March 12, 2020

-United Way and Nonprofit Westchester convened executives from local nonprofits as well as representatives from county, state, and federal government to assess the needs that the nonprofits are seeing through their work and develop a collaborative action plan to address these community issues.
+United Way and Nonprofit Westchester, along with our partner Nonprofit Westchester, convened executives from Westchester nonprofits as well as representatives from county, state, and federal government to assess the needs that the nonprofits are seeing through their work and develop a collaborative action plan to address these community issues.

 United Way of Westchester and Putnam sent out a survey to over 1,000 nonprofits in our community to hear directly from them what their needs are.

 We have also been collaborating local funders in Westchester, Putnam and the Hudson Valley region to ensure coordination and efficient response efforts.

 United Way of Westchester and Putnam activated up to $50,000 from The John M. Bendheim Community Response Fund to provide grants to local nonprofits directly helping the underprivileged, marginalized or ALICE populations (those who are employed but are living paycheck-to-paycheck) and who are displaced or actively impacted by the Coronavirus in Westchester County.